-- Ceylon cinnamon – True cinnamon has a lighter, sweeter and more delicate flavor.
+- Ceylon cinnamon (my favorite) – True cinnamon has a lighter, sweeter and more delicate flavor.
 This cinnamon has a more delicate and complex flavor, with citrus, floral and clove notes.
 Ceylon cinnamon is sometimes called true cinnamon.
 It is more expensive.
 Ceylon cinnamon is pale in color.

 - Cassia cinnamon also known as Chinese, Saigon, and Korintje cinnamon is less expensive than the true cinnamon and perhaps spicier and more pungent.
 It is therefore preferred in exotic meat dishes, curries and other savoury foods.
 This cinnamon varieties have a stronger, more intense and often hotter flavor than Ceylon cinnamon due to an increased percentage of cinnamaldehyde, up to 5-6% by weight.
 It has a darker color.
 Cassia cinnamon, the kind of cinnamon normally found in grocery stores and in supplement form, naturally contains a compound called coumarin.
 Coumarin is also found in other plants such as celery, chamomile, sweet clover, and parsley.

 American labeling laws do not require a distinction be made between cassia and Ceylon cinnamon in the retail market, however the overwhelming majority of ground cinnamon found within the United States is a variety of cassia.

 Cinnamon and cassia sticks, however, have obvious visual markers which make them easy to identify:

 - cassia is dark, reddish-brown whereas Ceylon cinnamon is light tan in color

 - cassia sticks form a “double-scroll” whereas Ceylon cinnamon appears rolled like a cigar

 - cassia is thick and hard whereas Ceylon cinnamon is thin and brittle

 Which tastes better?